AJAmit17/NammaDoctor/README.md

 ## Contact Us

-For any inquiries or support, feel free to [contact us].
+For any inquiries or support, feel free to contact us.

 ---